mohitjain/mohitjain/_posts/2012-12-01-ajaxify-your-site-with-remote-true.md

 {% endhighlight %}

-[which basically means this will respond to only two kind of request one is html and second is json.][2]
+[which means this will respond to only two kinds of request one is HTML and second is json.][2]

- [2]: http://api.rubyonrails.org/classes/ActionController/MimeResponds/ClassMethods.html#method-i-respond_to "Rails api doc for repond_to block"
+ [2]: http://api.rubyonrails.org/classes/ActionController/MimeResponds/ClassMethods.html#method-i-respond_to "Rails API doc for repond_to block."

-Now for your your ajax request your need to tell controller to respond to js request which can be done but adding a line ie.
+Now for your-your ajax request your need to tell the controller to respond to js request which can be done but adding a line i.e.,.
 {% highlight ruby %}

 # GET /products/new